Updated: June 8, 2026

 Making It Interactive & Not Just a Monologue

-A common trap is treating a Q&A like a press interview.
-But fans want to feel like they’re in the room with you, not watching from a distance.
-Try these tactics I’ve seen work well:
+A common trap some artists fall into is treating a Q&A like a press interview.
+Remember that fans want to feel like they’re in the room with you, not watching you from a distance.
+Some tactics I’ve seen work well are:

-Keep answers tight, under 90 seconds works best for live engagement and replay value
+Keeping answers tight, under 90 seconds works better for live engagement and also for replay value for those watching later

-Bonus tip: Mention that you might clip or reshare highlights, and fans will be more likely to participate if they know their input could get spotlighted.
+Bonus tip: If you mention that you might clip or reshare highlights, your fans are more likely to participate if they know their input could get spotlighted.

 Managing Low Engagement Without Getting Discouraged